-Firework season can be an extremely distressing time for our pets.
+Firework season in Howden can be an extremely distressing time for our pets.
 Here are a few simple tips and ideas that can be implemented to try and minimize the effects as much as possible!

 Planning ahead is key!
 Forward planning ahead of bonfire night and the festive season can help make this time as stress free as possible.